AFLplusplus/AFLplusplus/docs/features.md

 10. QEMU/Unicorn is only supported on Linux
 11. Coresight mode is only available on AARCH64 Linux with a CPU with Coresight extension
+12. Nyx mode is only supported on Linux and currently restricted to x86_x64

 Among others, the following features and patches have been integrated: